nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/maven-usage.md

 In the Maven Surefire Test Framework:

-*   Unit Tests are managed by the&nbsp;[`maven-surefire-plugin`](http://maven.apache.org/surefire/maven-surefire-plugin/)&nbsp;during the `test` phase.
+*   Unit Tests are managed by the [`maven-surefire-plugin`](http://maven.apache.org/surefire/maven-surefire-plugin/) during the `test` phase.
-*   Integration Tests are&nbsp;managed by the&nbsp;[`maven-failsafe-plugin`](http://maven.apache.org/surefire/maven-failsafe-plugin/) during the `integration-test` and&nbsp;`verify` phases.
+*   Integration Tests are managed by the [`maven-failsafe-plugin`](http://maven.apache.org/surefire/maven-failsafe-plugin/) during the `integration-test` and `verify` phases.
 *   Test classes selection is based on the filename patterns and the plugin configuration: see [Surefire Inclusions and Exclusions of Tests](http://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html) and [Failsafe Inclusions and Exclusions of Tests](http://maven.apache.org/surefire/maven-failsafe-plugin/examples/inclusion-exclusion.html).

 In the Nuxeo Test Framework:

 *   There is no difference about the Unit Tests except that they can act like Integration Tests: "unit testing" multiple modules at once, at a higher level than usual per-module Unit Tests.
-    That advanced behavior may disturb analysis tools (like Cobertura, Jacoco, SonarQube...) and require a specific configuration to get relevant&nbsp;coverage reports (see `org.nuxeo:nuxeo-ecm` POM).
+    That advanced behavior may disturb analysis tools (like Cobertura, Jacoco, SonarQube...) and require a specific configuration to get relevant coverage reports (see `org.nuxeo:nuxeo-ecm` POM).
 *   Integration Tests designate Functional and Performance Tests.
-*   Selenium, FunkLoad and other custom Integration Tests are&nbsp;managed by the [`ant-assembly-maven-plugin`](https://github.com/nuxeo/ant-assembly-maven-plugin) which mimics [`maven-failsafe-plugin`](http://maven.apache.org/surefire/maven-failsafe-plugin/) behaviors, honoring its main properties and output format.
+*   Selenium, FunkLoad and other custom Integration Tests are managed by the [`ant-assembly-maven-plugin`](https://github.com/nuxeo/ant-assembly-maven-plugin) which mimics [`maven-failsafe-plugin`](http://maven.apache.org/surefire/maven-failsafe-plugin/) behaviors, honoring its main properties and output format.
-*   WebDriver Integration Tests are&nbsp;managed by the [`maven-failsafe-plugin`](http://maven.apache.org/surefire/maven-failsafe-plugin/); the [`ant-assembly-maven-plugin`](https://github.com/nuxeo/ant-assembly-maven-plugin) acts only during `pre-integration-test` and `post-integration-test` phases for the environment set up and tear down.
+*   WebDriver Integration Tests are managed by the [`maven-failsafe-plugin`](http://maven.apache.org/surefire/maven-failsafe-plugin/); the [`ant-assembly-maven-plugin`](https://github.com/nuxeo/ant-assembly-maven-plugin) acts only during `pre-integration-test` and `post-integration-test` phases for the environment set up and tear down.

 {{/callout}}

-&nbsp;

 ## Basic Maven Options